nkelley-uga/Cult-Terry/README.md

 1. Data Structures: overview of ways to structure data, and some elementary programming things
 2. Data Framing: overview of dataframes, “data munging,” pandas, and numpy
 3. Data Scraping: Selenium, accessing data that can't just be downloaded
+4. Functions: class-derived example of a monte carlo simulation

 ---